-1. Internal System for the Timely Disclosure of Corporate Information

-The Group formulated "The Mission of the Mitsubishi Estate Group," "The Mitsubishi Estate Group Code of Corporate Conduct" and "Mitsubishi Estate Group Guidelines for Conduct," in which we declare that the Group strives to gain the understanding of its shareholders and investors through accurate and prompt information disclosure, seeking to become a corporate group that values the views of its stakeholders and creatively works on behalf of society.
+1. Internal System for the Timely Disclosure of Corporate Information The Group formulated "The Mission of the Mitsubishi Estate Group," "The Mitsubishi Estate Group Code of Corporate Conduct" and "Mitsubishi Estate Group Guidelines for Conduct," in which we declare that the Group strives to gain the understanding of its shareholders and investors through accurate and prompt information disclosure, seeking to become a corporate group that values the views of its stakeholders and creatively works on behalf of society.
 These form the basis for our attitude toward information disclosure to be taken by the employees of Mitsubishi Estate and the Mitsubishi Estate Group companies.

-In line with the abovementioned basic attitude, several internal regulations\ including the "Information Disclosure Regulations" have been formulated to define the Group standards, so that the Group can actively, timely and properly disclose information that is useful to shareholders and investors, besides information that fall under the timely disclosure standards category established by the Tokyo Stock Exchange and other stock exchanges.
+In line with the abovementioned basic attitude, several internal regulations including the "Information Disclosure Regulations" have been formulated to define the Group standards, so that the Group can actively, timely and properly disclose information that is useful to shareholders and investors, besides information that fall under the timely disclosure standards category established by the Tokyo Stock Exchange and other stock exchanges.
 These regulations prescribe the gathering and reporting of information, the drafting of documents, their presentation to conference bodies and organizations for discussion, and for notification and consultation with related departments, in order to establish a structure whereby important information from business groups, including Group companies, is delivered to and consolidated by the Corporate Communications Department, the department in charge of information disclosure, as well as the Company's management.
 (Please refer to the Attached sheet 3 for the structure of the disclosure system and the flow of information.)

-\ Board of Directors Regulations, Internal Approval (Ringi) Rules, Executive Committee Regulations, Mitsubishi Estate Group Management Rules, Internal Information Management Regulations, etc. Specifically, the internal disclosure system works as follows.

-(1) A person in charge of information disclosure, who is appointed by each business group, gathers information, including timely disclosure information from each business group (including Group companies), and reports that to the Corporate Communications Department.
+- Board of Directors Regulations, Internal Approval (Ringi) Rules, Executive Committee Regulations, Mitsubishi Estate Group Management Rules, Internal Information Management Regulations, etc. Specifically, the internal disclosure system works as follows. - (1) A person in charge of information disclosure, who is appointed by each business group, gathers information, including timely disclosure information from each business group (including Group companies), and reports that to the Corporate Communications Department.
 (2) The Corporate Communications Department consults with the department in charge of the information, which provided by the persons in charge of information disclosure or any other sources, as well as with other related departments, including the Corporate Planning Department and the General Affairs Department, to determine whether the information falls under the disclosure standards established by stock exchanges or whether it is information that does not fall under such standards and should be disclosed voluntarily.
-The Corporate Communications Department then analyzes and determines specific methods for disclosure, for which it obtains approval from the corporate officer and department in charge of the information Disclosure Committee is the management and oversight of an appropriate information disclosure is the management and oversight of an appropriate information disclose other than the timely disclosure information, evaluating the possibility of a major impact on the Company's performance and trustworthiness.
+The Corporate Communications Department then analyzes and determines specific methods for disclosure, for which it obtains approval from the corporate officer and department in charge of the information before disclosing the information.
+(3) When the corporate officer deems it necessary, an Information Disclosure Committee meeting is held to determine whether the information should be disclosed.
+The primary purpose of the Information Disclosure Committee is the management and oversight of an appropriate information disclosure system and its operation as stipulated in the "Information Disclosure Regulations," and deliberating on whether to disclose other than the timely disclosure information, evaluating the possibility of a major impact on the Company's performance and trustworthiness.
 The Committee consists of the Officers and the General Managers of the Corporate Planning Department, the Sustainability Management and Promotion Department, the Finance & Accounting Department, the Corporate Communications Department, the General Affairs Department and the Legal & Compliance Department.